 Q What are the institution and department codes I should give to ETS so that my GRE or TOEFL scores will come to you?

 A The institution code for UW-Madison is 1846.
-You do not need to list a code for agricultural economics.
+You do not need to list a code for agricultural and applied economics.
 Our Graduate School will obtain scores electronically and load them into an applicant database accessible by any department.

 Q I am an international student with a Master’s degree from a U.S. university.
 Do I need to submit the TOEFL score?

 A No. Your U.S. studies exempt you from this requirement.